 Additionally, guests can use their free business center for work and don’t have to worry about their possessions thanks to the secure key card room access and pin code operated private lockers.

 This Istanbul hostel has a rooftop terrace bar overlooking the city is the perfect place to enjoy drinks or hookah, or play board games.
 There is also an onsite pizzeria if you get hungry and a wide variety of options available for breakfast.

 #bunk hostel is perfect for travelers who need a quiet environment for work, but also great for those who want to party the nights away.
 The surrounding area is full of vibrant bars and clubs.
 But don’t worry about noise in the bedroom, you won’t be able to hear anything going on outside when you decide to call it a night.

 All of the above definitely comes together to make #bunk one of the best hostels in Istanbul for digital nomads and maybe even certain backpackers traveling on a budget.

 Best Hostels in Istanbul – Jumba Hostel

-Hipsters, or anyone who enjoys hip spots, will love Jumba Hostel.
-Some might say that this place is trying too hard others will say that this hostel, located in an alternative district of Beyoğlu, this place is one of the top hostels in Istanbul.
+People or anyone who enjoys “hip spots” will love Jumba Hostel.
+Some might say that this place is trying too hard others will say that this hostel, located in an alternative district of Beyoğlu, is one of the top hostels in Istanbul.